msmolka/ZNetCS.AspNetCore.Compression/README.md

 PM> Install-Package ZNetCS.AspNetCore.Compression
 ```

-# ASP CORE 2.0
+# ASP.NET CORE 2.0
 The previous version 1.0.4 is not compatible with Core 2.0.
-There are breaking changes in that relase.
+There are breaking changes in that release.
 So this is only compilation and code fixes to make project compatible again.

 ## Usage